mariel-rs/Introduction-to-Julia/README.md

 # Introduction-to-Julia

-Learn the language basics in this 10-part course
+My solutions to the "Introduction-to-Julia" course from Julia Academy.